GoranTopic/checklist-js/README.md

 checklist-js
 =======
-#### A simple chekcklist for when you need to keep track of things presistetly
+#### A simple checklist for when you need to keep track of things presistetly

 ## Installation
 ```